Logogistiks/sam4k/readme_developer.md

     ```
     pip install -r requirements.txt
     ```
 1. Project is ready.
-Run `SAM_Auswertung.py` to get started.
+Plug in the SAM device and run `SAM_Auswertung.py` to get started.

 ## 📫Communication with SAM4000